-Dundarave Village is located in the 2400 block of Marine Drive in West Vancouver, and the beach, pier and Beach House Restaurant are all on the water at 150 – 25th Street.
+Dundarave Village is located in the 2400 block of Marine Drive in West Vancouver.
+The beach, pier and Beach House Restaurant are all on the water at 150 – 25th Street.

 To get to Dundarave from Vancouver via the Lions Gate Bridge, cross the bridge and head into West Vancouver along Marine Drive.
-Pass Park Royal shopping mall (on both sides of the street), past the turn off to Ambleside at 13th Street, and past the West Vancouver Aquatic Centre on your right at 21st.
+Past Park Royal shopping mall (on both sides of the street), the turn-off to Ambleside at 13th Street, and the West Vancouver Aquatic Centre on your right at 21st.

-To get to Dundarave via the Trans-Canada Highway (a.k.a. the Upper Levels Highway), head west toward Horseshoe Bay and take the exit at 21st Street and then turn right when you get to Marine Drive.
+To get to Dundarave via the Trans-Canada Highway (a.k.a. the Upper Levels Highway), head west toward Horseshoe Bay.
+Take the exit at 21st Street and then turn right when you get to Marine Drive.

 There is free parking in Dundarave along Marine Drive and Bellevue Avenue, as well as by the beach.

 Dundarave Beach is a fabulous place to admire the sunsets, either from the beach or from the patio or window seat at The Beach House restaurant.
-Best times for sunsets are from October to March, but evenings at Dundarave can be beautiful any time of the year.
+The best times for sunsets are from October to March, but evenings at Dundarave can be beautiful any time of the year.